eduardobautista-devops/DevSecOps-Pipeline-Project-Deploy-Netflix-Clone-on-Kubernetes/README.md

 - ✅ Manual infrastructure setup and deployment completed successfully.
 > 📄 For detailed **steps and processes**, refer to this [PDF guide](./assets/DevSecOps_Pipeline_Project_Deploy_Netflix_Clone_using_Jenkins_on_Kubernetes.pdf).

+- 🔄 Currently Working On...
-- 🔄 Automating provisioning using Infrastructure as Code provisioning to:
+    - Automating provisioning using **Infrastructure as Code**
-  - Save time during setup
-  - Reduce manual errors
-  - Ensure consistency across environments
+    - Creating new ideas, and adding and testing further **features and enhancements**

 ---